danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Generic-Inbound-Event-Handler/README.md

 ## Usage

 Once deployed, this handler will automatically process SNS messages containing email metadata.
-The handler provides:
+The handler receives:

 - **Message ID**: Unique identifier for the processed email
 - **Timestamp**: When the email was received